 The member of staff should write up their conversation as soon as possible on the school's CPOMs system.
 Staff should make this a matter of priority.
 The record should include the name of the member of staff; the date, and should also detail where the disclosure was made and who else was present.
-The record should be forwarded to the DSL and individual member of staff speak directly with DSL, DDSL or ADSL.
+The record should be forwarded to the DSL.